DataLabTechTV/datalabtechtv.github.io/content/posts/postgresql-maximalism/index.md

 Regardless of whether AI operations belongs in the database, extensions to facilitate text embedding and LLM integration still exist, integrating with `pgvector`.

 AI extensions include `pgai` and `pg_vectorize`, both supporting direct LLM querying, text embedding, and RAG and similarity search.
 In both extensions, text embedding is made possible either based on Hugging Face models, by querying OpenAI's embedding API, or via Ollama's API, which also powers the direct access to LLMs and RAG features.
+There is also `pgrag`, a more recent, experimental extension focused on delivering a complete pipeline for RAG, being the only one that supports text extraction from PDF or DOCX files, as well as a specialized reranking model to help improve the outcome before generating the text completion.

 All this is made possible by accessing Python APIs under the hood, via PL/Python.
 While these features can be convenient at times, I tend to think that they do not belong in the database, but rather on its own Python codebase.
 The database should be exclusively concerned with storage and retrieval, so, unless there are performance reasons that justify integrating complex data processing features with the database, I believe this should be avoided.
 An example of this is `pgvector` and `pgvectorscale`, where indexing approaches were required to efficiently solve the vector distance computations — and indexing belongs in the database.